HarryStevens/swiftmap/README.md

 <a name="schemeCategorical" href="#schemeCategorical">#</a> swiftmap.<b>schemeCategorical</b>() [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/scheme/schemeCategorical.js "Source")

-Categorical schemes are used to assign colors to non-numerical categories of data, such as political parties in an election.
+Categorical schemes are used to assign styles or attributes of layer elements, such as polygons' fill color, to non-numerical categories of data, such as political parties in an election.

 ```js
 var scheme = swiftmap.schemeCategorical()